 Regular farm record is a crucial tool to a successful farming business.
 Without farm records farmers have to rely on their memory in order to make decisions in their farm management and planning.
 However, human memory fades over time and the dearth of a farmer who uses his memory may result in the loss of information.

-Therefore, it’s extremely important for farmers to have accessible records for current and future farm management.
+Therefore, it’s extremely important for farmers to have accessible livestock record keeping for current and future farm management.

 How farmers collect data today?

-There are numerous farm recording tools that farmers can use to record their information, such as: record nots manually on note books; Spreadsheet, Computer and mobile applications.
-Depending on what tool the farmer chooses to use, such tools must be able to provide information about what is happening on the farm and preserves farm records for current and future use.
+There are numerous livestock record keeping tools that farmers can use to record their information, such as: record nots manually on note books; Spreadsheet, Computer and mobile applications.
+So, depending on what tool the farmer chooses to use, such tools must be able to provide information about what is happening on the farm and preserves farm records for current and future use.
 Keeping farm records is therefore a fundamental management tool that can reveal both strengths and weaknesses in farming activities.

 - Aids in determining the inflow and outflow, in economics terms, of the farm.